Trusted WordPress tutorials, when you need them most.

 5. GTmetrix

-GTmetrix is another powerful website speed testing tool.
-It allows you to test your website using popular tools like pagespeed and YSlow.
-You can change your geographic location and browser by creating an account.
+GTmetrix is another powerful website speed-testing tool that allows you to test your website using popular tools like PageSpeed and YSlow.
+After creating an account, you can change the geographic location and browser used for testing.

 It shows detailed reports with a brief summary of the results.
 You can switch between the two tools and view recommendations.
-Clicking on each recommendation will provide you with more details.
+Clicking on each recommendation provides more details.

 6. WebPageTest